Person reviewing digital lending strategy with multiple income stream charts on laptop

 How to Organize a Multi-Stream Documentation Package

-Before you submit a single application, build a complete documentation folder.
+Before submitting a single application, build a complete documentation folder.
 Gather tax returns for the past two years across all income sources.
 Pull bank statements for every account that receives deposits from any income stream.
 Print or export your most recent brokerage statements if you receive dividends or capital gains distributions.

-If you have a rental property, attach a current signed lease and your most recent Schedule E. For side business income, a CPA-prepared profit-and-loss statement covering the trailing 12 months adds credibility that raw bank deposits alone cannot provide.
+For a rental property, attach a current signed lease and your most recent Schedule E. For side business income, a CPA-prepared profit-and-loss statement covering the trailing 12 months adds credibility that raw bank deposits alone cannot provide.
 Lenders reviewing a clean, pre-organized package move faster and are less likely to issue stall-inducing documentation requests mid-review.

 One practical note: do not round up income figures or omit a stream with modest earnings.
 Incomplete disclosure can trigger compliance flags.
 Every stream you list must be documentable, and every stream you omit is income that cannot offset your debt obligations in the underwriter’s calculation.